nodejs/node/doc/api/tls.markdown

     use this option in conjunction with the `ciphers` option to mitigate BEAST attacks.

-    Note: If SSLv2 is used, the server will send its list of preferences to the client, and the client chooses the cipher.
-Support for SSLv2 is disabled unless node.js was configured with `./configure --with-sslv2`.

   - `requestCert`: If `true` the server will request a certificate from clients that connect and attempt to verify that certificate.
 Default:
     `false`.